vilhess/PatchTrAD/README.md

   <img src="figures/raspberry.png" alt="PatchTrAD on Raspberry Pi" width="300">
 </a>

 This demo (Youtube short) shows PatchTrAD running locally on a Raspberry Pi for real-time anomaly detection on time series data.
+Observations are send every 0.05 seconds from a simulated sensor stream, and the model processes this data in real-time.
+The system uses a green LED to indicate normal behavior and switches to a red LED when an anomaly is detected.
 It highlights how lightweight PatchTrAD can be deployed efficiently on edge devices, enabling local and responsive monitoring without needing cloud infrastructure.

 ### Features: